jcraigk/storykey/README.md

 ## Usage

-This library may be used by calling Ruby methods or directly from the command line.
+This library may be used directly from the command line or by calling Ruby methods.

-If you want to generate images of the story along with the text, create a file called `.env` in the project directory and add your [OpenAI key](https://beta.openai.com/account/api-keys) as an environment variable:
+If you want to generate images of the story along with the text, create a file named `.env` in the project directory and add your [OpenAI key](https://beta.openai.com/account/api-keys) as an environment variable:

 ```
 # .env
 OPENAI_KEY=<your-api-key>
 ```

+You must have [ImageMagick](https://imagemagick.org/index.php) installed locally.

 ### Command Line Usage